MicrosoftDocs/learn/learn-pr/azure/hub-and-spoke-network-architecture/includes/4-exercise-implement-hub-spoke.md

-You need to deploy your network infrastructure in a hub-spoke configuration for your resources.
+You've decided to deploy your network infrastructure in a hub-spoke configuration for your resources.
 Additionally, your internal HR department wants to host a new internal HR system that shouldn't be accessible from the internet.
-The system should be accessible to everyone in the company, whether they work at headquarters or in a satellite office.
+The HR system should be accessible to everyone in the company, whether they work at headquarters or in a satellite office.

 In this exercise, you deploy your network infrastructure, and then create a new virtual network to host the servers for your company's new HR system.